corda/corda-docs-portal/content/en/platform/corda/5.0/release-notes/support.md

 ## End of Life Strategy
 Use the following table to track the end of life schedule for each version of Corda.
 Each version of Corda has R3 support available for a fixed period.
-After this period has ended, these versions are no longer supported by R3 and associated documentation is archived.
+After this period has ended, these versions are no longer supported by R3, and any associated documentation is archived.
 You should always aim to upgrade to the latest version of Corda whenever possible.

 Definitions: